Single-Photon Counting Receivers for Optical Wireless Communications in Future 6G Networks: Concluding Remarks and Future Research Directions

 \subsection{Specification Improvements}

-The sensitivity gap between the practical SPC receivers and the ideal SPC receiver is mainly due to manufacturing imperfections of commercial large-array SPC detectors.
-For example, while SPADs with sub-nanosecond dead times have been reported in the literature, current commercial SPADs typically have dead times in tens of nanoseconds.
-Therefore, considerable efforts should be devoted to effectively improving the specifications of commercial receivers without incurring significant costs.
-Moreover, developing SPC detectors with various materials and technologies would expand the range of highly sensitive receivers to new distinct bands.
+The sensitivity gap between the practical SPC receivers and the ideal SPC receiver is mainly due to manufacturing imperfections. {For example, the practical SPAD array receivers suffer from limited fill factor, relatively high crosstalk probability and dead time, and count loss induced by the combining techniques.
+Therefore, considerable efforts should be devoted to effectively improving the specifications of commercial receivers without incurring significant costs.} Developing SPC detectors with various materials and technologies would expand the range of highly sensitive receivers to new distinct bands.
 For example, the near-infrared (NIR) band is widely used in high-speed optical communication systems, making the design of highly efficient SPC receivers operating in this band of great importance.
-Unfortunately, current available SPC detectors with high PDE in the NIR band, such as InGaAs SPADs, are prone to high DCR and afterpulsing, making the use of complicated countermeasures such as gating operation and fast quenching indispensable.
-Therefore, further research is required to develop high-performance yet simple SPC receivers for NIR spectrum.
-It is worth noting that, recently, there is a notable inclination towards the manufacturing of 3D-stacked SPADs, which feature greatly enhanced PDE in NIR while maintaining a low DCR.
-Exploring the potential applications of these detectors in OWC represents a promising research direction.
+Unfortunately, current available SPC detectors with high PDE in the NIR band, such as InGaAs SPADs, are prone to high DCR and afterpulsing.
+Therefore, further research is required to develop high-performance yet low-cost SPC receivers for NIR spectrum. {This may be achieved through the exploration of novel materials and manufacturing techniques such as the utilization of backside-illuminated process.
+It is worth noting that, recently, there has been a notable inclination towards the manufacturing of 3D-stacked SPADs, which feature significantly enhanced PDE in NIR while maintaining a low DCR.
+Exploring the potential applications of these detectors in OWC domain represents promising research perspectives.}

-\subsection{Signal Processing Techniques}
+\subsection{{Signal Processing Techniques}}